paperboygold/what-happens-when/README.rst

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
-These specifications are maintained by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.
+These specifications are maintained jointly by the WHATWG (Web Hypertext Application Technology Working Group) and W3C (World Wide Web Consortium) organizations.
+WHATWG maintains the living standard for HTML while W3C provides periodic snapshot specifications.

 Browser user interfaces have a lot in common with each other.
 Among the common user interface elements are: